carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/blackboard.md

 }
 ```

-Then you can add this Variable to your Agent's Blackboard by going to the **Blackboard Tab**, select the Variable type, give it a name and then click the **Create** button:
+Then you can add this variable to your agent's blackboard by going to the **Blackboard Tab**, select the variable type, give it a name and then click the **Create** button:
 ![[Attachments/UtilityIntelligence/Documentation/UtilityIntelligence/Blackboard/add-variable.png|center|400]]

 ## Referencing Variables

-And to reference a Variable from your classes, you need to declare a `VariableReference<Type>`.
+And to reference the variable you just created, you need to declare a `VariableReference<Type>`.
 For example:
 - **Action**:
 	```cs
 	public class Wait : ActionTask